 Roku Remote Stopped Controlling TV Power and Volume

 Help!
-Your Roku remote won’t turn on your TV or control volume?
-If this sounds familiar, you’re not alone.
-This frustrating issue is more common than you might think.
-I’ve run into it on two different Roku setups—one stopped powering the TV, the other lost volume control.
+Your Roku remote won't turn on your TV or control volume?
+If this sounds familiar, you're not alone.
+This is one of the most common Roku complaints, and I've run into it myself on two different setups — one stopped powering the TV, the other lost volume control.

-Luckily, the fix is quick: run the Roku remote setup wizard to re-pair your remote with your TV.
+Luckily, the fix is usually quick: run the Roku remote setup wizard to re-pair your remote's TV controls.
+Here's exactly how, plus the less obvious causes worth checking if the quick fix doesn't stick.

 Why Your Roku Remote Stops Controlling TV Power or Volume